eghr0106/MediaAlbum/Readme.md

 Hi,

-Please, to run this project follow the instructions below:
+To run this project follow the instructions below:

 1 - Run the Net.Core solution